 Training for endurance means working the Aerobic energy system in your body.
 Essentially your objective is to develop the energy production systems to meet the demands of the activity for as long as required.
 In mountaineering or trekking this can mean hours or days!
 Check out our TOP TIPS.

 Training to Climb Aconcagua Build up Over Time

 By having a good training routine training 4 to 6 days a week months and months before a trip you will hope to modify and postpone the point at which you become fatigued.

-In order to train aerobic fitness and build endurance, you need to look to undertake activities that are lower in intensity but continue over a longer period of time.
-A short burst, for example 20 minutes on a running machine is not going to prepare your body for 6 hours of walking up a steep incline with a weighted backpack.
+To train aerobic fitness and build endurance, you need to look to undertake activities that are lower in intensity but continue over a longer period.
+A short burst, for example 20 minutes on a running machine, is not going to prepare your body for 6 hours of walking up a steep incline with a weighted backpack.

 Hiking with a Weighted Backpack

-- Walking up hill especially on a stair master & treadmill building up the weight you carry over time.
+1).
+Walking up hill especially on a stair master & 30-degree incline treadmill building up the weight you carry over time.
 Building up to 1 hour 30 minutes or 2 hours per day with 20kg/ 44lbs

-If you are struggling to find the time to do longer sessions on the weekend, you need to be training building to 1 hour 30 minutes per day in the gym.
+If you are struggling to find the time to do longer sessions on the weekend, you need to be training building from 1 hour 30 minutes per day in the gym.
 This should all be done in your endurance heart rate zone.
-Learn more.
-You should aim to build towards 2 hour sessions daily if possible, in the final few months before the trip.
+You should aim to build towards 2 hours 30-minute sessions daily if possible, in the final few months before the trip.